rido-min/IoTHubMQTTBrokerPreviewSamples/Scenario3/README.md

-This scenario showcases many-to-one communication pattern.
+This scenario simulates many-to-one communication pattern.
 Consider a use case where one needs to identify location of vehicles on a map.

 | Device | Role| Topic | Topic Template | Topic Space Type|
 | -------- | --------------- |---------- |---------- |---------- |